 To prepare your child for a visit to the museum, the social narrative can be read to your child ahead of time.
 The social narrative will tell children what to expect when they visit the museum, from parking and admissions to exhibit play and exiting.
 Click here to view.

-Click for March 10 map.
+Click to download a map for June 9.
 Maps will be available at the admissions desk upon request.

 In order to help the museum better accommodate and enrich children with sensory-related sensitivities, our program department has had opportunities to participate in professional development related to special needs.
 This has given our staff the ability to customize programs and create an environment that is suitable to children who have these special needs.
 Staff members met with Dr. Cynthia Connor, Associate Professor of Special Education at Jacksonville State University.
 Dr. Connor conducted workshops on how to engage and make toys more accessible for children with special needs.
 Additionally, staff members have underwent in-house trainings related to The Learning Together Curriculum put out by Boston Children’s Museum.
 In January, Krista Olsen with the South Carolina Interagency Deaf-Blind Project will conduct a workshop with simulations related to working with children of all developmental levels.
 The department has a plan to continue workshops throughout 2018.